 Next, we have probably the most creative and fun ways to use your old coffee grounds; make coffee-scented candles.
 I haven’t had a chance to actually try this one yet, but it is definitely on my to-do list!
 Who doesn’t want the delicious coffee fragrance in their house?

-Light the candle and enjoy!
+Light the coffee candle and enjoy!
 This would be such an excellent gift for friends and family.
-Check out the easy-to-follow how-to video below for further help.
+Check out the easy-to-follow how-to video below to help you make your homemade candles.

 Clean Caked-on Food on Pots/Pans